Extreme Pogo: Xpogo LLC

-In June 2010, three of the sport’s original founders, Nick Ryan, Nick McClintock, and Fred Grzybowski, formed Xpogo LLC, a company dedicated to managing the global operations of extreme pogo.
-According to the Xpogo LLC’s mission statement, the company "strives to develop the sport of Xpogo through the management of competitions, strategic partnerships, merchandising and retail, talent, platforms, and content.
+In June 2010, three of the sport’s original founders—Nick Ryan, Nick McClintock, and Fred Grzybowski—formed Xpogo LLC, a company dedicated to managing the global operations of extreme pogo.
+According to the Xpogo LLC mission statement, the company "strives to develop the sport of Xpogo through the management of competitions, strategic partnerships, merchandising and retail, talent, platforms, and content.
 The company’s ultimate goal is to grow Xpogo into a cultural staple."

 Following the founding of Xpogo LLC, the infrastructure surrounding the growing sport became more defined.
 Pogopalooza 7 (Salt Lake City), Pogopalooza 8 (Costa Mesa), Pogopalooza 9 (Costa Mesa), and Pogopalooza 10 (New York City) were of professional grade, drawing tens of thousands of spectators in total and earning hundreds of millions of media impressions.
 Today, Xpogo LLC acts as the governing body for the sport, representing the top extreme pogo athletes worldwide, releasing and distributing professional content, and producing competitions and clinics.